talon-one/talon_go/docs/ManagementApi.md

 > LoyaltyCard UpdateLoyaltyCard(ctx, loyaltyProgramId, loyaltyCardId, body)

-Update loyalty card status
+Update loyalty card

-Update the status of the given loyalty card.
-A card can be _active_ or _inactive_.
+Update the details of a specific loyalty card.
+You can set the card's status to `active` or `inactive` through this endpoint.
+At least one of `status` or `attributes` must be provided.

 ### Required Parameters